Blake-Tourneur/Smart-Water/README.md

 - Recommendations on daily hydration based on age and fitness rating

 # Install Smart Water
-[BETA] To go to the releases page of Smart Water, [click here](https://github.com/Blake-Tourneur/Smart-Water/releases)
+To go to the releases page of Smart Water, [click here](https://github.com/Blake-Tourneur/Smart-Water/releases)
 #### INFORMATION: Your web browser and PC may flag this app as a virus, only because it is an executable file.
 It is 100% safe, so you can bypass all warning without worrying.